sircharlo/meeting-media-manager/docs/_posts/2013-01-07-present-media.md

 No action necessary.

-Various camera angles/zoom can be chosen during the meeting by using the menu on the bottom of the JWMMF media playback control window; this menu will contain a list of all configured camera view scenes in OBS.
+Various camera angles/zoom can be chosen during the meeting by using the menu on the bottom of the MMM media playback control window; this menu will contain a list of all configured camera view scenes in OBS.

 #### Sharing media at the Kingdom Hall and over Zoom

-Find the media you want to share in the JWMMF media playback control window, and press the "play" button.
+Find the media you want to share in the MMM media playback control window, and press the "play" button.

-When you're done sharing media, press the "stop" button in JWMMF.
+When you're done sharing media, press the "stop" button in MMM.
 Note that videos automatically stop upon completion.

 #### Displaying remote Zoom participants on the Kingdom Hall monitor

-Press the "hide/show media presentation window" button in the lower right corner of the JWMMF media controller screen, or <kbd>Alt</kbd> <kbd>Z</kbd>, to **hide** the media presentation window.
+Press the "hide/show media presentation window" button in the lower right corner of the MMM media controller screen, or <kbd>Alt</kbd> <kbd>Z</kbd>, to **hide** the media presentation window.
 The Zoom meeting will now be visible on the Kingdom Hall monitor.

 <blockquote>If the participant has media to show, follow the steps under the <strong>Sharing media at the Kingdom Hall and over Zoom</strong> subheading.</blockquote>

-Once the participant has finished their part, press the "hide/show media presentation window" button in the lower right corner of the JWMMF media playback control window, or <kbd>Alt</kbd> <kbd>Z</kbd>, to **show** the media presentation window.
+Once the participant has finished their part, press the "hide/show media presentation window" button in the lower right corner of the MMM media playback control window, or <kbd>Alt</kbd> <kbd>Z</kbd>, to **show** the media presentation window.
 The Kingdom Hall monitor will now show the yeartext.

-### Conducting hybrid meetings using only JWMMF and Zoom
+### Conducting hybrid meetings using only MMM and Zoom

 If you do not wish to use OBS Studio for any reason, the following suggestions will perhaps help you to set things up as simply as possible.